Monitoring the temperature of your compost is the best way to ensure efficient composting and quality results.

 When compost has gone through all of the above stages and is no longer producing heat, it’s likely ready to use.
 Finished compost has an ‘earthy’ ‘dirt’ smell, and there won’t be any of the original organic matter visible.
 The pile will generally be half the size that it started out as, and the ‘compost’ will be dark and crumbly.

-Compost thermometers are designed to be used in warm and moist environments, so it’s important that they are durable and, most importantly, rust proof.
+Compost thermometers are designed to be used in warm and moist environments, so key features to look for are durability and rust resistance.

-Most thermometers are made from stainless steel; this is good because the metal won’t rust.
-A plastic thermometer won’t rust either, but it may get brittle or break when inserted into more compacted compost.
+The best compost thermometers have a stainless steel body; this is an ideal material for moist conditions as it’s rust resistant.
+Of course, a plastic compost thermometer won’t rust either, but it may get brittle or break when inserted into more compacted compost.

 A common problem with compost thermometers is condensation getting into the dial.
-A sealed dial can prevent water from seeping in, although the best compost thermometers will have an IP55 rating.
+This can make it difficult to take a temperature reading.
+Some dials are hermetically sealed, meaning they’re airtight.
+The best compost thermometers will have hermetically-sealed dials and an ‘ingress protection’ rating of IP55 or more.

-A rating of IP55 means the thermometer is tightly sealed enough to not allow dust in, and is also water resistant (it’s just not resistant to immersion in water).
+A rating of IP55 means the compost thermometer is sealed tightly enough to not allow dust in, and is also water resistant (it’s just not resistant to immersion in water).
+This helps prevent fogging.

 The length of the probe is important, as you’ll need to take the temperature from as close to the middle of the pile as possible.
-While your measurements don’t need to be right at the centre, taking the temperature too close to the surface won’t give a good reading of what’s really going on at the core.
+While your measurements don’t need to be right at the centre, taking the temperature close to the surface of large piles won’t give an accurate reading of what’s really going on at the core.

 Displayed Temperature Range

-Some compost thermometers come with colour coded sections, so you can see whether the pile is ‘warm’, ‘active’ or ‘hot’.
-This makes the thermometer easy to read quickly, as you’ll be able to see at a glance where your compost is in its heat cycle.
+Some of the best compost thermometers come with colour coded sections, so you can see whether the pile is ‘warm’, ‘active’ or ‘hot’.
+This makes the compost thermometer easy to read quickly, as you’ll be able to see at a glance where your compost pile is in its heat cycle.

 A Clear, Easy-Read Dial